 Micro-suction must be performed by a trained clinician.
 I am an experienced Ear Nurse; trained in ear micro-suction in New Zealand, having trained other nurses and established many ear suction clinics in the Wellington region.

 So exactly what happens during my appointment?

 First I'll go through a few simple questions about your ears and related health.
-Then I'll thoroughly exam your ears; this involves checking both the outside and inside of your nears including the condition of the skin, eardrum, wax, blood supply - in fact everything that's visible!
+Then I'll thoroughly examine your ears; this involves checking both the outside and inside of your nears including the condition of the skin, eardrum, wax, blood supply - in fact, everything that's visible!
 I will tell you exactly what I can see and what (if anything) needs doing.
 Often there will be wax present in the ear but the condition and position of the wax means that clearing it out is not absolutely necessary.
-If this is the case I will always let you know so you can decide whether to have it cleared then, or perhaps leave it a few months; my focus is on professionalism, not profit!
+If this is the case I will always let you know so you can decide whether to have it cleared then, or perhaps leave it for a few months; my focus is on professionalism, not profit!

 If suctioning is needed then:

 I'll ask you to sit on a therapy table (like a massage table but elevated so it's more like a reclining chair)

 I'll examine your ears using a top Zeiss microscope.